Categorification of Donaldson-Thomas invariants via Perverse Sheaves: Preface

-The Donaldson-Thomas invariant (DT invariant, for short) is a virtual count of stable sheaves on a smooth projective Calabi-Yau 3-fold $Y$ over $\CC$ which was defined as the degree of the virtual fundamental class of the moduli space $\fX$ of stable sheaves (\cite{Tho}).
+The Donaldson-Thomas invariant (DT invariant, for short) is a virtual count of stable sheaves on a smooth projective Calabi-Yau 3-fold $Y$ over $\CC$ which was defined as the degree of the virtual fundamental class of the moduli space $\fX$ of stable sheaves on $Y$ (\cite{Tho}).
 Using microlocal analysis, Behrend showed that the DT invariant is in fact the Euler number of the moduli space, weighted by a constructible function $\nu_{\fX}$, called the Behrend function (\cite{Beh}).
 Since the ordinary Euler number is the alternating sum of Betti numbers of cohomology groups, it is reasonable to ask if the DT invariant is in fact the Euler number of a cohomology theory on $\fX$.

-On the other hand, it has been known that the moduli space is locally the critical locus of a holomorphic function, called a local Chern-Simons functional (\cite{JoSo}).
-Given a holomorphic function $f$ on a complex manifold $V$, one has the perverse sheaf $\phi_f(\QQ[\dim V-1])$ of vanishing cycles supported on the critical locus and the Euler number of this perverse sheaf at a point $x$ equals $\nu_{\fX}(x)$.
-This motivated Joyce and Song to raise the following question (\cite[Question 5.7]{JoSo}).
+On the other hand, it is known that the moduli space is locally the critical locus of a holomorphic function, called a local Chern-Simons functional (\cite{JoSo}).
+Given a holomorphic function $f$ on a complex manifold $V$, one has the perverse sheaf $\phi_f(\QQ[\dim V-1])$ of vanishing cycles supported on the critical locus.
+So the moduli space is covered by charts each of which comes with the perverse sheaf of vanishing cycles $\phi_f(\QQ[\dim V-1])$.